 - Which types of content to use at every stage in the funnel

-In addition, this article provides a free downloadable template of a basic marketing funnel to get you started with building your own today.
+In addition, this article provides a free downloadable template of a basic digital marketing funnel to get you started with building your own today.

 What is a Marketing Funnel?